Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Open Cortana’s search by pressing the Windows key + S hotkey.

-- Select the Private radio button.
+- Click the network listed and select the Private button.

-3. Open the Network Adapter Troubleshooter
+3. Open the Network Adapter troubleshooter

 - Open Cortana’s search box.

-- Enter ‘troubleshoot’ as the search keyword.
+- Enter troubleshoot as the search keyword and select Troubleshoot settings.

 - Select the required network adapter option, and press the Next button.